5 Ways You Can Start A Sustainable Garden This SummerJune 4, 2019

 If you’re looking for ways to live a sustainable life and improve your diet at the same time, growing your organic fruits and vegetables is your best bet.

 If having a fruit and vegetable garden is what you’re looking for, summer is the perfect time to start creating a particular patch in one section of your yard.
 Doing this also gives you the advantage of not having to buy fruits or vegetables that are being travelled hundreds of air miles away.

 Remember that travelling plants by air are harmful to our environment.
 So this step can be a great practice to achieve a sustainable life.
 If you haven’t started your vegetable garden yet, it’s never wrong to start from scratch.
 To maximise the growth of your fruits and vegetables, a greenhouse is definitely worth considering.

 Tip: The best time to initiate your veggie garden is during the summertime.

 Saving your plant’s seeds is often neglected by many.
 Little did they know that it is one of the ways to become more sustainable.

 Your plants will start producing seeds once they fully developed, so make sure not to throw the seeds away!
 Instead, keep them as they can be excellent use in your garden next year.

 Not only can you replant them in your backyard, but they will also help you save money because they come for free!
-If you wish to know how to regrow fruits and vegetables from scraps, feel free to use this beginner’s guide.

 4. Conserve Water